KSS-1227/SRC-Backend/README.md

 ## 📊 Analytics

-Access the analytics dashboard at http://localhost:5173 and click the "Analytics" button to see:
+Access the analytics dashboard at http://localhost:5173 (or the [live demo](https://semantic-search-frontend.eu-contentstackapps.com)) and click the "Analytics" button to see:

 - Search query trends
 - Popular content